 UNFI Lawsuit Lead Plaintiff Deadline: Robbins LLP Reminds Investors of Upcoming Lead Plaintiff Deadline in the United Natural Foods, Inc. Securities Class Action

-/EIN News/ -- SAN DIEGO, May 03, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired United Natural Foods, Inc. (NYSE: UNFI) securities between March 10, 2021 and March 7, 2023, for violations of the Securities Exchange Act of 1934.
+SAN DIEGO, May 03, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired United Natural Foods, Inc. UNFI securities between March 10, 2021 and March 7, 2023, for violations of the Securities Exchange Act of 1934.
 United Natural Foods is a distributor of natural, organic, specialty, produce and conventional grocery and non-food products.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against United Natural Foods.
 Shareholders who want to act as lead plaintiff for the class must file their papers by May 19, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.